BosonQ Psi – Shaping the Future of Quantum-Powered Simulations-as-a-Service

 And we’re continuing to benchmark our technology rigorously and build a product-based startup: Currently, we have about three ongoing proof-of-concept projects, four more in our pipeline, and more conversations going on.
 It allows us to develop our product further, launching our alpha version for more customers soon.

-Advice for fellow deep tech founders: One of the most important things about deep tech is building on top of milestones.
+One of the most important things about deep tech is building on top of milestones.
 These could be product, service, customer, tech, or other milestones.
 But especially when you’re venture-backed, it will align your progress with the derisking of your startup and your investors.

 As for quantum startups – get started exploring and trying things out.
 Get out of the academic bubble and talk to customers early on.
 You will quickly understand where you have to look.
 That way, I learned, for example, that quantum advantage is too big of a change for most industry folks, and it’s really about creating an industry advantage.
 This gave us a sense of how to develop an attractive value proposition that people would pay for.

 And last but not least: look for good mentors for your advisory board – having the right people on board can make a huge difference.
-We got some industry veterans on our board that could help us tremendously with commercialization: Not everything is entirely new in quantum, and lots of the challenges were the same when parallelization emerged in classical computing – and you can learn from how people solved these challenges before.
+We have some industry veterans on our board who could help us tremendously with commercialization: Not everything is entirely new in quantum, and lots of the challenges were the same when parallelization emerged in classical computing – and you can learn from how people solved these challenges before.

 Quantum Computing startup, BosonQ Psi, raises $525k in pre-seed round – Press release by BosonQ Psi.